rlleshi/phar/README.md

 ### Audio Model - Simple ResNet based on [Audiovisual SlowFast](https://arxiv.org/abs/2001.08740)

-A simple ResNet 101, with some small tweaks, was used.
+A simple ResNet 101 (with some small tweaks) was used.
 This model definitely needs to be swapped with a better architecture.
 It is very fast in inference (0.05s / 7s audio clips).

 #### Metrics